 The production possibility frontier is a graphical tool used to analyze production activities in an economy.
 Consider the following example: An economy produces and consumes only two goods: Cheese and Shoes.
-The economy could devote all its resources on cheese production or devote all its resources on shoe production or some combination of the two.
+The economy could devote all its resources to cheese production or devote all its resources to shoe production, or pursue some combination of the two.

 The total output in the economy (GDP) depends on production technology (how efficient is cheese production relative to shoe production), the total level of capital stock in the economy, and the total number of workers.

 Full Employment Output vs. Natural Level of Output